-The possibilities are endless when it comes to planning a trip around local museums.
-With rotating exhibits, local heritage, hands on and interactive experiences and engaging programs, there is never a shortage of things to discover.
+The possibilities are endless when it comes to planning a trip to the local museums around Chatham-Kent.
+With rotating exhibits, local heritage, hands-on and interactive experiences and engaging programs, there is never a shortage of things to discover.

-*Not all areas of the Museum may be open to the public.
-The Museum is open Wednesday to Saturday, registration required.
-To register visit the Museum's website.
+*Not all areas of the museum may be open to the public.
+The museum is open Wednesday to Saturday and registration is required.

 Milner Heritage House will not disappoint.
-Step back into the early 1900's as you enter and feast your eyes upon a stunning collection of art by Emma Milner.
-It was also here, Robert Milner started a modest buggy and sleigh manufacturing business.
-By the 1890's Milner Carriage Works was one of the largest vehicle producers in southern Ontario.
-The restored home depicts their turn-of-the century lifestyle.
-Admission is by donation, closed Mondays and Tuesdays.
+From May to September, step back into the early 1900s as you view the stunning restored home that depicts their turn-of-the century lifestyle and the collection of art by Emma Milner herself.
+It was also here that Robert Milner started a modest buggy and sleigh manufacturing business and by the 1890s Milner Carriage Works was one of the largest vehicle producers in southern Ontario.
+Admission is by donation and the museum is closed Mondays and Tuesdays.

-Discovery Den, where kids can let their imagination run wild in a brand new interactive and hands on creative space.
-From light up tables and dress up clothes to magnet and Lego walls, there is much to entertain the young and young at heart.
-The museum is opening seasonally (March - September), with admission by donation.
-The house continues to be the pride of the community, hosting strawberry socials, children's day camps and exhibits on a variety of themes.
+Discovery Den, where kids can let their imagination run wild in a brand new interactive and hands-on creative space.
+From light-up tables and dress-up clothes to magnet and Lego walls, there's lots to entertain the young and young at heart.
+The museum is open seasonally (March to September), with admission by donation.

-With more than 85 thousand artifacts spanning the history of Wallaceburg, there is always something new to come back and see.
-Discover more on the industrial rise with the Dominion Sugar Company, Wallaceburg Brass Company and Sydenham Glass Company.
-Investigate the supernatural events of the Baldoon Mystery.
+With more than 85,000 artifacts spanning the history of Wallaceburg, there is always something new to see.
+Discover artefacts detailing the rise of the Dominion Sugar Company, Wallaceburg Brass Company and Sydenham Glass Company or investigate the supernatural events of the Baldoon Mystery.
 The Von Ayres Cultural Centre consists of the Wallaceburg & District Historical Society, the Frank Murdock Sports Hall of Fame, the Wallaceburg Little Theatre and the Wallaceburg and District Arts Council.
-Drama, musical events, fine arts displays, drama camps, cabarets, art camps, Tae Kwon Do classes are presented throughout the year.
-Don't miss out on their annual transformation of the museum into a Haunted Mansion at Halloween!
+Drama, musical events, fine arts displays, drama camps, cabarets, art camps and Tae Kwon Do classes are all presented throughout the year.
+Don't miss out on the annual transformation of the museum into a Haunted Mansion at Halloween!

 Step inside an antique Canadian National Baggage Car, and back in time into the Chatham Railway Museum.
-Railway artifacts and interactive displays allow visitors an up close and personal hands-on experience of railway culture.
-The museum is opening for the summer season (June-August) and is closed Sundays and Mondays.
-During the off-season, tours are available
+Railway artifacts and interactive displays give visitors an up-close-and-personal experience of railway culture.
+The museum is open for the summer season (June to August) and is closed Sundays and Mondays.
+During the off-season, tours are available by appointment on the

 William Glassco Railroad Fun Day, featuring tours, model displays, activities, games and more.
-The Museum is located across from VIA Rail in Chatham.
+The Museum is located across from the VIA Rail station in Chatham.